 The appearance of eggplant is thought to date back to prehistoric times in southern and eastern Asia, but Western countries were not known until the 1500s.

 The origin of the scientific name of eggplant comes from the 16th century Arabic name for an eggplant variety.
 And the name “eggplant” comes from the characteristics of a white and shaped eggplant variety that looks like a chicken egg.

 Popular Types Of Eggplant

-You can come across many different varieties of eggplant, but you can classify eggplants based on their shape, such as:
+You can come across many different varieties of eggplant, but you can classify these E-something fruits based on their shape, such as:

 Long eggplant: An eggplant with an elongated shape, a small body, and a smaller tip towards the tip of the fruit.
 The outer skin is thin, succulent and the pulp is thick, suitable for steaming.